irisyn-ye/umsi/si507/finalProject/README.md

 The python file (fitnessAssistant.py) is where all the functions and main program sits.

-The json file (cache.json) file is the cache result of exercise database.
+There are two json files - cache.json is the cache result of exercise database, tree.json is the tree structure demonstration.

 ## Run the Program
 ### Step 1: Apply an API Key for Exercise DB